BashiirHagi/AWS-Projects/README.md

-### CloudWatch for resource monitoring. created CloudWatch alarms and Dashboards
+### CloudWatch for resource monitoring. creating CloudWatch alarms and Dashboards